|

 When added to blue

-copper sulphate crystals
+copper sulfate crystals

 already exists BUT not in a mixture and so the following reaction is